The Amazon SES EU alternative with less AWS plumbing

 Operational controls built for product teams

-Domain authentication, suppression imports, sender warming, per-domain activity, delivery events, and abuse controls are first-class product surfaces instead of infrastructure you have to compose.
+Domain authentication, suppression imports, sender warming, per-domain activity, delivery events, and abuse controls are built into the product instead of infrastructure you have to compose.

 EU-operated service with documented safeguards